punisher03/Travel4All/README.md

 # Travel4All
 ## Steps to run the project:-
-git clone the repository or download and cd into the repository
+git clone into the repository

+cd Travel4All

 cd Website